Gavin Grimm wanted to be treated like any other student.

 Use of the restroom is a basic human need we all share.
 If Gavin and other transgender students are denied access to the bathroom, they are also denied access to the school.
 Therefore, with the help of the ACLU, Gavin filed suit under Title IX, a federal civil rights law barring sex discrimination in education.
 Gavin argued that Title IX protected him from the school’s new discriminatory policy.

 After the U.S. Supreme Court agreed to hear Gavin’s case, the Trump administration rescinded important guidance about how schools should implement Title IX’s protections for trans students.
 Because of this, the Supreme Court sent Gavin’s case back to the lower court for further consideration.
+In May 2018, the Fourth Circuit determined that the school’s policy violated his constitutional rights.

 Learn More About The Case: